joaov777/ytd/README.md

 ## How does it work?

-When you run the script `ytd.py`, it saves the final file (depending on your menu choice) **on the current valid path from where the script was executed**.
+The main script is `ytd.py`.
+It saves the final file (video or audio) through interactive or cli explicit parameters (context below on how to use this script). the final video or audio file is saved **on the current valid relative path where the script was executed**.
 The videos are saved in an "*.mp4*" container whereas audio files are saved as "*.mp3*".
 Future updates will provide options for more customization.
 If the full video (or a section of it) is downloaded, the highest video and audio quality available are automatically chosen.

-The logic of the procedures within this project makes sure the intended target (valid Youtube URL) seamlessly generates a valid final file downloaded locally on your machine so that only then operations can be done on it.
-This way, reinforcing the full separation between the download routine from any further necessary processing in order to generate the final file.
+The intended target (valid Youtube URL) seamlessly generates a valid final file downloaded locally on your machine so that only then operations can be done on it (trimming/cutting).
+A temporary file named "*temp_video.mp4*" is created on the current directory while the script is eecuted.
+This file is deleted at the end of its usage and script execution.

-The script temporarily saves a file named "*temp_video.mp4*" on the path from where the script is executed.
-Such file temporarily serves the application to perform further operations such as cutting and/or extracting audio/video.
+If no output file name is provided, the file will be named after the valid Youtube videl URL provided.

 ## Requirements